 If you are considering buying a new construction, congratulations!
 There is nothing like living in a home you have either had the opportunity to make completely your own through customization or living in a home that you make yours as you see fit.
-There are several new construction developments in our area and a number of builders who are working in those developments.
-However, there are also quite a few smaller builders in the Eastside/King County area who can:
+There are several new construction developments in Doña Ana County and a number of builders who are working in those developments.
+However, there are also quite a few smaller builders in the area who can:

 - Build a completely custom home on your own lot,